valist-io/valist/README.md

 ## Overview

 We are building a secure, trustless software distribution system for both traditional and decentralized infrastructures.
-No need for expensive and centralized PKIs or manual code signing processes!
+No need for expensive, complex, and centralized PKIs or manual code signing processes!

 We support the following package types with our API natively, with many more in the pipeline: